Skip to content

 President Trump will meet with President Zelensky.
 Credit: Official White House Photo by Juliana Luz

 The possibility of a Putin-Trump phone call was first raised (publicly) by Kremlin Spokesman Dmitry Peskov on Dec.
-24. None is currently scheduled between the two presidents, he said, but one could be arranged quickly, if needed.
+24. None is currently scheduled between the two Presidents, he said, but one could be arranged quickly, if needed.
 Peskov told Russia’s Vedomosti newspaper that “Christmas holidays are coming up, in fact, they have already started.
 Life there slows down during this time.
 But if need be, we have the ability to arrange [a conversation] quite promptly,” TASS reported.

 Today, addressing the status of U.S.-Russian talks on Ukraine after the Dec.
 20-21 talks, Peskov told reporters succinctly that “it has been agreed to continue the dialogue,” TASS reported.
-According to Reuters, Peskov also reported today that President Putin’s foreign policy aide Yuri Ushakov had spoken by telephone to “several members” of the Trump administration; no further details were reported as to when, with whom or the content.
+According to Reuters, Peskov also reported today that President Putin’s foreign policy aide Yury Ushakov had spoken by telephone to “several members” of the Trump administration; no further details were reported as to when, with whom, or the content.

 This post is for paying subscribers only